 One particular lion was hiding in a bush, escaping the heat near the Seronera Airstrip.
 We’d just touched down and were heading to our riverside camp when I spotted it.
 Our Pack Leader, David, was keen to manage expectations with regards to wildlife sightings, cautioning that animals don’t show up on cue.

 Riding high on 360-degree Land Rovers gave us unrestricted views

-But, amazingly for us, we saw the lion just five metres from our truck in the first 20 minutes.
+But, amazingly for us, we saw the lion just five meters from our truck in the first 20 minutes.
 Soon after, we spotted a leopard, elephants, giraffes and other grassland animals.
 Everyone was very excited – even David said he’d never known so much wildlife to appear so quickly.

 Our days at the Bush Rover Migration Camp involved early morning and evening safaris.
 We’d be out at sunset in order to catch the animals at their most active as the weather cooled.
-Other groups in the region travelled on closed trucks, but riding high in open-top, converted Land Rovers meant we had unrestricted 360-degree views of the Serengeti plains.
+Other groups in the region traveled on closed trucks, but riding high in open-top, converted Land Rovers meant we had unrestricted 360-degree views of the Serengeti plains.
 It felt like we had a real advantage with this experience: we could see in all directions and we never knew what side of the Land Rover an animal might appear.

 The wildebeest were unpredictable; they moved on impulse